shafiqninaba/resonare/README.md

 ### Description

-Resonare is an end-to-end LLM Twin pipeline that allows you to create a clone of yourself based on your Telegram chat data.
-The application consists of three main components: Data-Prep, Fine-Tuning and a frontend interface for the user to upload their data and interact with the LLM Twin.

-The motivation behind this project was to learn about fine-tuning LLMs and deploying the application on AWS EC2 with a GPU instance.
+_Resonare_ (meaning "echo" in Latin) empowers users to create a personalized LLM-powered chatbot ("LLM Twin") trained on their Telegram chat data.
+The pipeline automates data cleaning, formatting, fine-tuning, and deployment of a conversational AI that mimics your messaging style and personality.

+The end-to-end process includes:

+- **Data Preparation:** Upload, clean, and chunk your exported Telegram conversations, producing high-quality training data.
+- **Model Fine-Tuning:** Fine-tune a state-of-the-art language model to generate responses that reflect your unique conversational traits.
+- **Inference:** Deploy and interact with your LLM Twin via a simple web interface or API.

 ### Overview